Christian Walker Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.92 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.97).

 © 2023 Data Skrive.
 All rights reserved.